Summary

 Performance Comparison

-How do these methods stack up on standard anomaly detection benchmarks?
-The following table summarizes typical performance across commonly used datasets.
-Note that exact numbers vary with preprocessing and hyperparameter choices, but the relative rankings are consistent across studies:
+How do these methods compare on standard anomaly detection benchmarks?
+The following table summarises typical performance across commonly used datasets.
+Exact figures vary with preprocessing and hyperparameter choices, but the relative rankings are consistent across studies:

 | Method | Shuttle (AUC) | Thyroid (AUC) | Satellite (AUC) | Training Time |